• Skip to primary navigation

 So to start your journey, you’ll need to get down to Medellin’s north bus terminal.
 You can easily get here by Metro or by Taxi.

-Note that there are 2-3 bus companies that offer the service to Necocli.
+If traveling by Metro, you’ll need to get off at the Caribe station.There Note are 2-3 bus companies that offer the service to Necocli.

 Where this otherwise straightforward journey can get complicated, is when the companies say they don’t release the tickets until a few days before departure.